molsonkiko/NPP_protein_lexer/README.md

 ![A multiple sequence alignment file after colorizing with protein_lexer.py](/protein_lexer_after.PNG)

+## EnhanceAnyLexer version

+This should be preferred if you have Notepad++ 8.4.3 or later (any version where [EnhanceAnyLexer](https://github.com/Ekopalypse/EnhanceAnyLexer/tree/1bf2191656deb9f029c98046ca77f9f004870e74) can be installed).

+1. Install the EnhanceAnyLexer plugin.
+2. Add `protein_lexer_udl.xml` into the `userDefineLang` folder as a child of the `NotepadPlus` element.
+3. Add `protein_lexer.ini` into `EnhanceAnyLexerConfig.ini`.
+4. Now this installation of Notepad++ will have colored proteins!

+## PythonScript version

 I've created a script with the [PythonScript plugin](https://npppythonscript.sourceforge.net/) that colorizes protein files.
 Go to that link for info on how to install the plugin.